prakashSidd18/blind_augmentation/README.md

 .
 .
 ```
 The `<path/to/dataset/>` is the path to `data` folder.
-The original captured image are stored in `./data/original/<DATASET>/` folder.
+The original captured image are stored in `./data/original/<SCENE>/` folder.

 Pre-process can be run on new dataset by providing captured frames in this folder.
 See [Pre-process](#4-preprocess) for more details.

 Composite frames are dataset/scene specific and are rendered using Blender.
-A sample Blender file with automated scripts are provided in the `./data/composite/` folder.
+A sample Blender file with automated scripts to generate composite frame (geometry + differential rendering) buffers for each frame in the scene is provided `flir_noisy_rainbowballmotion.blend`.